Qatar Masters Open: Qatar Masters 2015

-This was the second edition of the Qatar Masters Open, played from December 20 to December 29, 2015.
-The time control for each of the tournament games was 90 minutes for the first 40 moves plus 30 minutes for the rest of the game with an increment of 30 seconds per move starting from move one.
-Tiebreak playoffs consisted of a 2-game blitz match with time control of 5 minutes with 3 seconds increment per move starting from the move 1.
+This was the second edition of the Qatar Masters Open, played from 20 December to 29 December, 2015.
+The time control was 90 minutes for the first 40 moves plus 30 minutes for the rest of the game with a 30 second increment per move starting from move 1.
+Tiebreak playoffs consisted of a 2-game blitz match with a time control of 5 minutes with a 3 second increment per move starting from move 1.

 Magnus Carlsen was the winner of the tournament, scoring +5 (7 points out of 9) and defeating Yu Yangyi in the tiebreak.
 There was a 5-way tie for third place, amongst Vladimir Kramnik, Sergey Karjakin, Sanan Sjugirov, Ni Hua, and Vassily Ivanchuk.
 Finally, Vladimir Kramnik finished third.

-The Prizes for the 10 best players of the tournament were as follows:
+The prizes for the 10 best players of the tournament were as follows: